kailash-manasarovar/statement/docs/timeline/2023/august.md

 [![Who is Silvia](../../content/tweets/august-comms/who-is-silvia.png)](https://x.com/1FRGVN/status/1692035606929457563)

-- I suddenly realized and was absolutely sure there was a two way conversation going on with a bunch of people due to sudden interactions from random accounts that were 100% related to the tweet I had just posted.
-This post was related to how I was going to somehow figure out the hidden people's language and use it for myself.
+- I suddenly realized, and was absolutely sure, there was a two way conversation going on with a bunch of hidden people due to sudden interactions from random accounts that were 100% related to the tweet I had just posted.
+The post below was related to how I was going to somehow figure out the language of the hidden people who were communicating with me and use it for myself.
 These communication efforts of mine were really something marvelous to behold.
-It's not clear why teachers and staff at the conservatory remained steadfast on their grim trajectory.
+It's not clear why teachers and staff at the conservatory remained steadfast on their grim trajectory given all the warnings.

 [![Amy Adams](../../content/tweets/august-comms/amy-adams.png)](https://x.com/1FRGVN/status/1691954911586517372)